Mark Inglis – mountain man

 The St James Cycle Trail connects with both the Molesworth Muster and Rainbow Trail Heartland Rides, providing onward passage to The Old Ghost Road, West Coast Wilderness, Tasman’s Great Taste Trail and Queen Charlotte Great Rides.

 Another crucial connection is provided by the Hurunui Trail Heartland Ride.
-Opened last year, it’s a 205km road journey between Kaikōura to Amberley via the Inland Scenic Route.
+Opened in 2019, it’s a 205km road journey between Kaikōura to Amberley via the Inland Scenic Route.
 In future it will stretch all the way to Christchurch, and also connect with the new Whale Trail from Kaikōura north to Picton.

 Such connectivity accounts for the area’s growing popularity as a vital hub in the exploding bike-packing scene.
 ‘So many of the top of the South Island’s trails feed into the Hurunui district.
 Last summer we saw more cycle-tourers than ever coming through town.’